wdporter/i-am-that-ebook/src/79-the-person-the-witness-and-the-supreme/readme.md

 <p><b>M:</b> So was I. But what was there to be amazed at?
 My teacher’s words
 came true.
 So what?
 He knew me better than I knew myself, that is all.
 Why search for causes?
 In the very beginning I was giving some attention and time to the sense “I am”, but only in the beginning.
-Soon after my *guru* died — I lived on.
+Soon after my <i>guru</i> died — I lived on.
 His words proved to be true.
 That is all.
 It is all one process.
 You tend to separate things in time and then look for causes.</p>